inkarkat/git-extensions/etc/hubcheats-submodules.md

 concurrent development and there are now two diverging references to a submodule, a commit that contains both changes needs to be found or created in the submodule itself, and the superproject can then reference that commit.

+Don't indiscriminately `git add --update` when there are conflicts!
+Submodules show up as `M<u>M</u>` (merged updates, but the original references are still checked out in the working copy), and an update would add those to the index and thereby revert the merged changes.